Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns: Continuous Distancing Cost and Distancing Fatigue

-where $k>0$ is some positive constant and $r \geq 0$ is the fatigue recovery rate.
-The above function captures two important properties of fatigue.
-Past distancing increases an individual's distancing cost.
-At the same time, the effect of past distancing choices on the future cost of distancing decays over time. \citet*{Baucells_Zhao_19} provide an axiomatization of the fatigue utility model of this form.
-When $r=0$, there is no decay, and thus the agent's cost of distancing is increasing over time.
+where $k \geq 0$ is the fatigue accumulation rate and $r > 0$ is the fatigue recovery rate.\footnote{When $k=0$, the distancing cost is constant over time.
+When $r=0$, there is no decay, and thus the cost of distancing is non-decreasing over time.
+While we rule out this case only for ease of exposition, the single-peakedness of the prevalence (Proposition \ref{prop:single_peak_discounting}) still holds under $r=0$.} It follows that the fatigue

+increases in past distancing but the effect of past distancing on fatigue decays over time.

 In terms of the marginal change in the distancing cost, equation (\ref{eq:c_distancing}) is written as